Mission 15 · Stage 2

 1

-Wait random time
+Wait a surprise time

 if (state == WAIT && millis() >= waitUntil)